-The Agatha Christie Mystery Collection is a book club set released by Bantam.
+The Agatha Christie Mystery Collection (also known as the Agatha Christie Hardback Collection) is a book club set that was released by Bantam between 1983 to 2000.
 Typically, the volumes feature leatherette hardcover boards with gold lettered titles on the spine and a uniform silhouette of Christie and the series title on the front cover.
 The colour of the boards is called “Sussex Blue”, which is a very dark navy that often looks black in certain lighting.

-And finally, a small number of ‘deluxe’ versions were also released for many of the volumes in the first wave of books.
+Finally, a small number of ‘deluxe’ versions were also released for many of the volumes in the first wave of books.
 These editions were bound in genuine leather with gilt-edged pages.
 They are more sturdy than the standard volumes and are quite lovely, but also more rare than the standard leatherette editions.

 Is this series truly “complete”?

 Because Bantam Books is an American publishing company, this series was based on the American releases of the Christie books, so there are a few UK titles that were not included.
 Most of these are short story collections (where the stories were included in different volumes in the US) or works that were cowritten with other authors.
 Examples of these titles include Poirot’s Early Cases (short story collection), The Adventure of the Christmas Pudding (short stories), The Spider’s Web (a play adaptation by Charles Osborne) and The Floating Admiral (a collaborative novel written by the members of The Detection Club).

 Which books are the rarest (and what are they worth)?